 Artemis grabbed her arm.
 “Hold on!
 That proves you aren’t Wonder Woman.
 You copy her body language and her voice, but not her personality.
 Your venom seeps through the deception.”

 Her foe swung a hard left, and Artemis dodged, only to flip her over one hip.
-She followed up with a swift blow to Diana’s chin.
+She followed up with a swift blow to the false Diana’s chin.

-Meanwhile, Starfire rubbed her green eyes and glanced left and right.
-She saw no sign of her foes or her friends.
+Meanwhile, Starfire rubbed her green eyes and glanced left and right, but saw no sign of her foes or her friends.

 She tackled her sneering sister, and they wrestled desperately and evenly as the passion of one and the malice of the other met in battle.

-As he gently turned to lift her veil, he recoiled in silent horror.
-She shuddered and felt her face.
-Where once had been smooth and pretty features, she now found shell-like ridges and insect form.
+As he gently turned to lift her veil, he recoiled in silent but evident horror while looking at her.
+She shuddered and felt her face; where once had been smooth and pretty features, she now found shell-like ridges and insect form.